 - black pepper to taste

-- Thinly slice the onions by removing the ends and cutting the onion in half before slicing.
+- Thinly slice the onions.
 Heat the butter and oil in a medium saute pan over medium heat.
 Once hot, add the onion and thyme sprigs.

 - Cook for about 10 minutes or until the onions begin to brown.
 Turn the heat down to medium-low, and let the onions cook for another 15-20 minutes, stirring occasionally until the onions are caramelized.

-- Once caramelized, remove from the heat and spread out evenly on a plate.
+- Once caramelized, remove the thyme sprigs and pour the onions out evenly on a plate.
 Put the plate in the fridge for about 10 minutes or until no longer hot to the touch.

 - Preheat the oven to 400 degrees and spray a muffin pan liberally with baking spray.